-The Total Search Requests section displays the total number of Search API requests made in the last 24 hours, last 7 days, and last 30 days.
+The Total Requests section displays the total number of all types of API requests made in the last 24 hours, last 7 days, and last 30 days.
 These numbers are for your entire organization and can be considered as Key Performance Indicators.
 Note that this includes all the Request Types aggregated.

 Under the number of requests made, you can find the absolute increase/decrease in that number (and % change) from the previous 24 hours, 7 days, and 30 days respectively.

 All this data can be helpful for tracking adoption and usage over time and identifying potential trends or patterns in how your service is being used.
 You can alter your resource allocation based on the search traffic you’re getting.